amccarty/weather-prediction/SETUP_INSTRUCTIONS.md

 ## Project Created Successfully! 🎉

-The `weather-prediction` project structure has been created locally at `/tmp/weather-prediction`.
+The `climate-prediction` project structure has been created locally at `/tmp/climate-prediction`.

 ## Next Steps to Push to GitHub

 ### 1. Create the GitHub Repository

-You need to create a new repository on GitHub at: **github.com/amccarty/weather-prediction**
+You need to create a new repository on GitHub at: **github.com/amccarty/climate-prediction**

 Option A: Via GitHub Web Interface
 1. Go to https://github.com/new
-2. Repository name: `weather-prediction`
+2. Repository name: `climate-prediction`
 3. Description: "Climate Change Impact Predictor using ML and public datasets"
 4. Choose Public or Private
 5. **Do NOT** initialize with README, .gitignore, or license (we have these already)